-Α Key aspects 1 Eligibility Sponsor (person who sets up a REIT) No maximum limit on the number of sponsors; concept of 'sponsor group' introduced Consolidated net worth of at least 100 crore INR (15.58 million USD), with each sponsors' net worth being at least 20 crore INR (3.12 million USD) Sponsor or its associates to have minimum experience of five years in the development of real estate fund management Track record of at least two completed projects for a developer sponsor Manager (corporate or company) Minimum net worth of 10 crore INR (1.56 million USD) Manager or its associates to have minimum experience of five years in fund management or advisory or property management in the real estate sector or real estate development A minimum of two key personnel with five years' experience Trustee Registered with SEBI, and not related to the sponsor or manager
+Α. Key aspects 1.
+Eligibility Sponsor (person who sets up a REIT) No maximum limit on the number of sponsors Concept of 'sponsor group' included in the REIT Regulations Consolidated net worth of sponsors to be at least INR 1,000 million (~USD 14.36 million9), with each sponsor's net worth being at least INR 200 million (~USD 2.87 million) Sponsor or its associates to have minimum experience of five years in the development of real estate or real estate fund management Track record of at least two completed projects for a developer sponsor Manager (company, LLP or body corporate) Minimum net worth of INR 100 million (~USD 1.44 million) Manager or its associates to have minimum experience of five years in fund management or advisory or property management in the real estate sector or real estate development A minimum of two key personnel with minimum five years of experience in fund management, advisory or property management in the real estate sector or real estate development The manager has not less than half of its directors/governing board as independent and not directors/managers of the manager of another REIT.
+Trustee Registered with SEBI, and not an associate of the sponsor(s) or manager 2.
+Key investment conditions Asset-related conditions At least 80% of the value of REIT assets to be invested in completed and rent and/or income-generating real estate, with a lock-in period of three years from the purchase date A maximum of 20% of the total value of REITs can be from: Under construction properties with a lock-in period of three years after completion and completed but non-rent generating properties with a lock-in period of three years from the date of purchase Listed or unlisted debt of real estate companies (other than investment in debt of Hold Co/SPV) Mortgage-backed securities Equity shares of listed companies in India, generating at least 75% of their operating income from real estate activities